 A video of the hearing can be found here.

-Good morning, Secretary DeVos.
-Welcome to the Subcommittee for our second budget hearing of the year.
-Today, we are examining the President’s proposed budget request for FY 2020 for the Department of Education.
+Good morning, Secretary Devos.
+Welcome to the Subcommittee.
+It is our second budget hearing of the year.
+It is your fourth budget hearing with us.
+Today, we are examining the President’s Department of Education budget request for fiscal year 2021.